NeuroTech Training Program

 Your Neurotech Experience

 Your NeuroTech experience can begin as early as in the fall quarter of the first year of your PhD with the Experimental Immersion in Neuroscience course, where you can explore if neurotechnology research matches your interests and goals.
-Then, after formally applying to the NeuroTech program in the spring of your first or second year, your NeuroTech training will begin in the following year of your PhD, and last three years.
+Then, after formally applying to the NeuroTech training program in the spring of your first or second year, your NeuroTech training will begin in the following year of your PhD, and last two years.

-As a NeuroTech PhD student, you will:
+As a NeuroTech trainee student, you will:

 • Engage in community building activities with your cohort and the larger Stanford neuroscience community;